YassineDER/LinkedOut/README.md

 # Getting Started

-## Part 1: Cloning each sub-directory
+## Part 1: Cloning each sub-directory (Optional)

 The project is divided into two sub-directories: `backend` and `frontend`.
-You can clone each sub-directory separately by running the following commands:
+You can clone each sub-directory to work in separate directories by running:

 ```bash
 git clone --depth 1 --branch dev --no-checkout git@github.com:YassineDER/LinkedOut.git